TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Abstract

 \section{Abstract}

 Identifying the most suitable variables to represent the state is a fundamental challenge in Reinforcement Learning (RL).
 These variables must efficiently capture the information necessary for making optimal decisions.
-In order to address this problem, in this paper, we introduce the Transfer Entropy Redundancy Criterion (TERC), an information-theoretic criterion, which determines if there is \textit{entropy transferred} from state variables to actions during training.
-We define an algorithm based on TERC that provably excludes variables from the state that have no effect on the final performance of the agent, resulting in more sample efficient learning.
-Experimental results show that this speed-up is present across three different algorithm classes (represented by tabular Q-learning, Actor-Critic, and Proximal Policy Optimization (PPO)) in a variety of environments.
+In order to address this problem, in this paper, we introduce the Transfer Entropy Redundancy Criterion (TERC), an information-theoretic criterion, which determines if there is \textit{entropy transferred} from observable state variables to actions during training.
+We define an algorithm based on TERC that provably excludes variables from the observable state that do not affect the agent's policy during learning.
+This yields compact state representations that reduce inference time by up to $2.6\times$.
+Our approach is policy-dependent, making it agnostic to the underlying learning algorithm.
+The efficiency gains we demonstrate arise at retraining and inference time on the reduced state.

+Our method improves both retraining and inference efficiency.
+We demonstrate its effectiveness across three distinct algorithm classes, namely tabular Q-learning, Actor-Critic, and Proximal Policy Optimization (PPO), evaluated in a range of environments.
 Furthermore, to highlight the differences between the proposed methodology and the current state-of-the-art feature selection approaches, we present a series of controlled experiments on synthetic data, before generalizing to real-world decision-making tasks.
-We also introduce a representation of the problem that compactly captures the transfer of information from state variables to actions as Bayesian networks.
+We also introduce a representation of the problem that compactly captures the transfer of information from observable state variables to actions as Bayesian networks.